StarRocks/starrocks/docs/en/reference/System_variable.md

 ### cbo_eq_base_type (2.5.14 and later)

-Specifies the data type used for data comparison between DECIMAL-type data and STRING-type data.
+Specifies the data type used for data comparison between DECIMAL data and STRING data.
 The default value is `VARCHAR`, and DECIMAL is also a valid value.

 ### character_set_database (global)